-Our residents' and relatives' duty to inform us of changes
+Our people's duty to inform us of changes

-It is important that the personal information we hold about our residents and relatives is accurate and current.
-We ask that residents and relatives keep us informed if their personal information changes.
+It is important that the personal information we hold about our people is accurate and current.
+We ask that our people keep us informed if their personal information changes.

-Our residents' and relatives' rights in connection with personal information
+Our people's rights in connection with personal information

-Under certain circumstances, by law our residents and relatives have the right to:
+Under certain circumstances, by law our people have the right to:

 - Request access to their personal information (commonly known as a "data subject access request").
 This enables them to receive a copy of the personal information we hold about them and to check that we are lawfully processing it. - Request correction of the personal information that we hold about them.
 This enables them to have any incomplete or inaccurate information we hold about them corrected. - Request erasure of their personal information.
 This enables them to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
 They also have the right to ask us to delete or remove their personal information where they have exercised their right to object to processing (see below). - Object to processing of their personal information where we are relying on a legitimate interest (or those of a third party) and there is something about their particular situation which makes them want to object to processing on this ground.
-They also have the right to object where we are processing their personal information for direct marketing purposes. - Request the restriction of processing of their personal information.
-This enables them to ask us to suspend the processing of personal information about them, for example if they want us to establish its accuracy or the reason for processing it.
+They also have the right to object where we are processing their personal information for direct marketing purposes.

-• Request the transfer of their personal information to another party.
+- Request the restriction of processing of their personal information.
+This enables them to ask us to suspend the processing of personal information about them, for example if they want us to establish its accuracy or the reason for processing it. - Request the transfer of their personal information to another party.

-If our residents or relatives want to review, verify, correct or request erasure of their personal information, object to the processing of their personal data, or request that we transfer a copy of their personal information to another party, they should contact the DPC in writing.
+If our people want to review, verify, correct or request erasure of their personal information, object to the processing of their personal data, or request that we transfer a copy of their personal information to another party, they should contact the DPC in writing.